kenaniah/sequel-active_record/README.md

 ## Examples

 As with any Sequel plugin, this may be invoked on `Sequel::Model` or any of its subclasses.
-Specific features may be loaded by specifying an array.
+By default, all features are loaded.
+This may be changed by specifying an array of specific features during invocation.

 ```ruby
 # Loads all features for all models